-Because technology allows certain forms of electronic signatures to be equally as trustworthy as handwritten signatures, subdivision (a) would specify that, generally, an original document can be submitted either (1) in paper format with a handwritten signature or (2) in electronic or online format with a secure electronic signature, if permitted by the filing officer.
+Because technology allows certain forms of electronic signatures to be equally as trustworthy as handwritten signatures, subdivision (a) would specify that, generally, an original document can be submitted either (1) in paper format with a handwritten signature or (2) in electronic format with a secure electronic signature, if permitted by the agency responsible for maintaining the original document.
 Subdivision (a) would specify, however, that this general rule does not apply "where otherwise provided by law."
-Though the Act generally does not specify that an "original" report, statement, or other document must take a form, staff notes that Section 84215(a) requires that statewide elected officers "shall file the original and one copy of [a] campaign statement in paper format with the Secretary of State," and Section 84615 requires local agencies go through a specific process, including the adoption of an ordinance, before accepting campaign statements in online or electronic format.
-Similarly, Section 86100 (d)(1) provides that lobbyist employers and lobbying firms must submit original registration statements, along with a copy, in paper format,